-Lady Gaga Flashes Serious Underboob In Sexy ‘V Magazine’ Cover
+Lady Gaga Flashes Her Nipple & Serious Underboob In Sexy ‘V Magazine’ Cover

 The singer has been hard at work with a slew off different career ventures in play, at the moment; all while maintaining an enjoyable love life.
 She and her talent agent boyfriend, Christian Carino, 48, spent the first day of summer in the Hamptons together on June 21.
 The pair were all smiles while they took a sweet stroll in the celeb-infested New York area.
 As for her multiple projects? — Gaga’s tour is currently entertaining audiences around the world.
 And, the hit-maker is set to release a Netflix documentary, Gaga: Five Foot Two, which will give fans an up close and personal look at the Grammy winner’s life.

 Gaga took to Instagram on August 24, to uncover three different teasers for the doc.
 The first sneak peek features the singer in tears over being “alone.”
 The following teaser opens with Gaga hanging from wires while she prepares for her epic Super Bowl LI performance.
 While she remains silent in the teaser, the background music is quite powerful, yet chilling.
 The third and final clip shows Gaga during a visit to the doctor.
-She looks emotional, sad and tired while she sits on a medical bed makeup-less.
+She looks emotional, sad and tired while she sits on a medical bed, makeup-less.
 She visits the doctor to relieve “intense pain” in her face.
 However, it’s unclear what led her to the medical visit.

 As mentioned above, Gaga’s sexy new cover comes just after the start of her Joanne World Tour.
 The singer kicked off her long-awaited tour on August 2, which is slated to run through December 2017.
-And, while there are high expectations for the Gaga’s tour, it looks like we may have already gotten the confirmation we needed that it will be a hit.
-According to her Facebook page, the North American dates on her tour are all sold out!
+And, while there are high expectations forher tour, it looks like we may have already gotten the confirmation we needed that it will be a hit.
+According to Gaga’s Facebook page, the North American dates on her tour are all sold out!
 You go, Gaga!

 HollywoodLifers, are you seeing Gaga on tour?